abdulbadii/smart-directories-navigation/README.md

 go to $HOME dir.

 g -
-go back to the last dir. from where previously working directory (as opposed to g 1 below), if top of the list was not just removed, simply it'd be it
+go back to the last dir. from where previously working directory (as opposed to g 1 below), if top of the list was not just removed, simply it'd be it, so seems identical to `g 0` behavour

 g .
 go to the earliest dir. which is the deepest dir. on dir. stack